octopress/hooks/README.md

 Use the `pre_read` hook to modify the site instance before posts, pages and static files are read.

-Use the `pre_read` hook to modify the site instance after posts, pages and static files are read but before generators are triggered.
+Use the `post_read` hook to modify the site instance after posts, pages and static files are read but before generators are triggered.

 Use the `pre_render` hook to modify the site instance before posts and pages are rendered.